AzureAD/microsoft-authentication-cli/examples/USAGE.md

 Sample python code available [here](python/).

 ## AzureAuth as a library
-If you cannot shell out for any reason, [MSALWrapper](../src/MSALWrapper/) library can be used <!--A good term for using library?--> in your application.
+If you cannot shell out for any reason, [MSALWrapper](../src/MSALWrapper/) library can be used in your application.
 Following are the code samples.
 1. [Demo.Console.NET6](Demo.Console.NET6/).
 2. [Demo.Console.NETFramework472](Demo.Console.NETFramework472/).